& Special Offers

 What causes tinnitus?

+Tinnitus is not actually a disease in and of itself, but rather a symptom of some underlying health condition.
 For most people, tinnitus is the result of damage to the sensory cells of the cochlea.
 This is part of the inner ear where sounds are converted into electrical signals.
-Damage to these hair cells is also associated with hearing loss.
+Damage to these hair cells is associated with both age-related hearing loss and noise induced hearing loss.

-Some people who experience tinnitus don’t have hearing loss.
-This is because there are several other potential causes for tinnitus.
-For example, tinnitus can also be caused by middle ear infections, earwax build-up, inflamed blood vessels around the ear, medications and other drugs, anxiety and stress.
+Some other people who experience tinnitus don’t have hearing loss.
+In fact they are many other potential causes for tinnitus.
+For example, tinnitus can be caused by obstructions of the middle ear including, middle ear infections, earwax build-up, head congestion and dirt or foreign objects in the ear canal.
+Tinnitus may also be the result of head and neck trauma, inflamed blood vessels around the ear, Temporomandibular Joint (TMJ) problems, medications, and other Ototoxic drugs, as well as anxiety and stress.

 - Hearing Test.
 During the test, you’ll sit in a soundproof room wearing earphones that transmit specific sounds into one ear at a time.
 You’ll indicate when you can hear the sound, and your results will be compared with results considered normal for your age.

 - Tinnitus Intensity and Frequency Assessment.
 Also performed in the soundproof room, using specialized testing equipment our audiologist will determine the precise frequency and intensity of your tinnitus.
-This test will identify likely causes for your tinnitus and best treatment options.
+This test will identify potential treatment options for your tinnitus.

-Based upon the results of this evaluation our audiologist will be able to recommend the most effective treatment plan for you.
+Based upon the results of this evaluation our audiologist will be able to determine if using hearing aids is likely to provide improvement in your tinnitus symptoms or if you should pursue another treatment option.

 How can a hearing aid help?